 Democratic candidates for state attorneys general have vowed not to enforce their states’ anti-abortion laws and protect access, while their Republican opponents want to see maximum enforcement.
-There’s also a bevy of ultra-right-wing candidates embracing Trump’s 2020 election lies, despite no evidence of widespread fraud, who would have the power to prosecute voters for election crimes if elected and have vowed to use it.
+There’s also a bevy of ultra-right-wing candidates embracing Trump’s 2020 election lies, despite no evidence of widespread fraud, who if elected would have the power to prosecute voters for election crimes and have vowed to use it.

 Here are the races to watch:

 Arizona (Republican advantage +2, according to the 2022 Cook Partisan Voting Index)

 Incumbent Republican Mark Brnovich is term-limited and is running for US Senate.
 The candidates vying to replace him present competing visions on abortion and election security in this major 2022 battleground state.

 Abraham “Abe” Hamadeh, a far-right former Maricopa County prosecutor who was endorsed by Trump, has promised to enforce Arizona’s existing anti-abortion laws.
 That includes legislation passed earlier this year that banned abortions after 15 weeks of pregnancy with no exceptions for rape or incest, and a 121-year-old total abortion ban, which only has an exception for when the life of the pregnant person is in jeopardy.

 Democrat Kris Mayes, a former member of the Arizona Corporation Commission, does not consider either of those laws to be constitutional and has said that no patient or medical professional will be prosecuted for receiving or providing an abortion on her watch.

 “My opponent apparently is okay with forcing the victims of rape and incest to carry to term,” Mayes said during a September debate.